-" Determine if the policies, procedures and statements of the service are being implemented.
+• Determine if the policies, procedures and statements of the service are being implemented.
+This includes a walk around the service, observing practices and talking with staff.

 Reviewing policies, procedures, statements and practice to determine:

 23. The service is being well governed.